Seven Arts Pictures

-Seven Arts Entertainment Inc. is a British independent film production company founded in 1992.
+Seven Arts Entertainment Inc. was a British independent film production company founded in 1992.
 Notable films that were made by Seven Arts are Stander, Asylum, Noise and more recently, Night of the Demons.

 History

-Seven Arts Pictures was founded in the late 1990s by former Carolco president and CEO Peter Hoffman as Peter Hoffman Productions.
+Seven Arts Pictures was founded in the early 1990s by former Carolco president and CEO Peter Hoffman as Peter Hoffman Productions.
 In 1996, the studio came with a first look deal at Paramount Pictures.
 Hoffman runs a separate production company Cine Visions, which had been merged with ICE in 1997.
 Carolco had previously used the name Seven Arts as a joint venture with New Line Cinema to produce and release mid-budget films; when the partnership was dissolved, Hoffman took the name Seven Arts with him to start over.
 With offices in London, England and Los Angeles, California, Seven Arts is producing motion pictures worldwide with budgets ranking from $2 million to $15 million for exhibition in domestic (i.e., the United States and Canada) and foreign theatrical markets and for subsequent post-theatrical worldwide release in other forms of media, including Blu-ray and DVD, home video, pay-per-view, and free television.
 Mario Kassar had headed Carolco with Hoffman.

 At one point, in the late 1990s, it was co-owned by CanWest Global Communications, who co-owned it with Peter and Susan Hoffman, with Canwest handling 35% of its share, and the Seven Arts International subsidiary, which was later absorbed into Fireworks Pictures.
 In 1998, it was in negotiations with Rysher Entertainment to handle international rights to the project Onegin, with several deals across all territories..
 In 2002, the Seven Arts International label was rejigged, which handled international sales of the films.

 In 2004, Seven Arts Pictures plc became a listed company on Alternative Investment Market (AIM).
 After trading on AIM for 3 years, the company moved to Plus Markets from 2007 to 2009.
 In preparation to its entrance on the Nasdaq, Seven Arts Pictures plc was listed on the OTCBB from 2008 to 2009.
 Since 2009, Seven Arts Pictures plc has been trading on the Nasdaq under SAPX.

 Seven Arts Pictures also has trading entities in the UK which have been put into liquidation owing investors millions of dollars.

 Below are a list of recent UK companies; most are in liquidation and are fronted by his daughter, Kate Hoffman: